 Thanks to Darek, numerous primary schools in Bytom have already received help.

-We’ve been following his actions since 2014 and we are honoured to support his project.
+We’ve been following his actions since 2014, and we are honoured to support his cause.

 We sponsor a frog named Bonzo who lives in the Warsaw Zoo.

 Thanks to us, Bonzo has food, shelter and psychological care.